vikikkdi/path-planning-in-swarm/README.md

 # This project is still under development

-This is a repository for path planning in swarm environemnt.
+This is a repository for path planning in swarm environment.

+# Usage
-to view the results, clone the repository and execute path.py
+Clone the repository and execute path.py